To add cordova plugin execute following command:

 $ ionic cordova plugin add cordova-plugin-emma-sdk --variable ADD_PUSH=1

-Once the installation is complete, src/app/app.component.ts
+Once the installation is complete, src/app/app.component.ts add the following code:

 import { Component } from "@angular/core";